xhente/omv-regen/README.md

 - Optionally you can activate automatic reboot after installing the kernel and the regeneration will continue in the background.
 - All your disks and file systems that existed in the original OMV compatible system will be automatically recognized and mounted.
 - All the configurations established in the OMV GUI will be regenerated and it will configure them in the system automatically.
+- Custom environment variables in OMV from CLI will be retrieved from the backup and regenerated on the current system.
 - The backup must be updated.
 Ideally make the backup and immediately after make the regeneration.
 Supported package versions must match those available for download.
 - omv-extras and docker will be installed if they existed on the original system.
 - All plugins that existed in the original system will be installed and regenerated.
 In podman based plugins the GUI settings will be regenerated.
 The configurations of the container itself, just like docker containers, must be backed up by other means.